Miss New York 2013

 - National Youth Spokesperson, National Council on Alcoholism and Drug Dependence

-- 300 hours of Credentialed Alcoholism and Substance Abuse Counselor Degree
+- Educated on drug abuse, addiction and prevention through the Credentialed Alcoholism and Substance Abuse Counselor Program

 Amanda Mason Singing Je Veux Vivre from Gounod's Opera Romeo et Juliette

-In middle school, Amanda Mason decided she wanted to become an Opera singer.
+In middle school, Amanda Mason decided she wanted to become an professional singer.
 To follow her dream, she chose to lead a healthy lifestyle and avoid negative obstacles.
 She created steps to follow her dream.
-Now, she shares those steps with kids, helping to "Reaching Kids Before Drugs Do."
+Now, she shares those steps with kids, in hopes of "Reaching Youth Before Alcohol and Drugs Do."